 - Disputes over wardrobe and other costs

 Disputes are sometimes avoidable.
 The important thing for actors to remember is that engaging professional help can get your dispute resolved more quickly and more favorably than you would be able to do on your own.
-A Los Angeles employment lawyer for actors can advocate for your rights to make sure the dispute is resolved on favorable terms.
+A veteran lawyer can advocate for your rights to make sure the dispute is resolved on favorable terms.

 Wage and Hour Disputes

 Acting roles can offer compensation in a variety of ways, including both flat fees and hourly pay.
 When paid on an hourly basis, unscrupulous studios can neglect to pay their artists a fair wage.
 Unfortunately, wage and hour claims are complex for actors because the entertainment industry enjoys numerous exemptions.
 For example, professional performers are generally exempt from laws governing overtime pay.
 There are also unique rules governing meal and rest periods.

 If you believe that you have not been fairly compensated for the work you have performed, a Los Angeles employment lawyer can review your case, determine whether you have a claim, and help you get it resolved quickly.
 You may be entitled to your unpaid wages as well as interest and other penalties, plus your attorney’s fees and costs.